Reporting in CI

 Currents collects test results across different machines + workers and presents them in the cloud dashboard, using CI Build ID to assign the results to a build/run.

-Running Playwright tests with sharding enabled on localhost requires running two or more executions of Playwright tests with the --shard
+Running Playwright tests with sharding enabled on localhost requires running two or more playwright

 flag and the same CI Build ID.